This information will help you get ready to return home after your autologous stem cell transplant.

 Ask your doctor or dentist when you can floss and brush your teeth with a regular toothbrush.

 If you wear dentures, keep them clean to keep from getting an infection.
 Soak them every day in any type of denture cleaner.
 Use the directions on the product.
-Then, rinse them thoroughly with tap water.
+Then, rinse them well with tap water.
 Your dentures may need refitting after your transplant.

 If any of your medications are mouth rinses, take out your dentures before rinsing or swishing the medication.
 This will help the medications work better and will keep your mouth from getting infected again.
 Tell your doctor or nurse if you have pain or discomfort in your mouth.

 You may have mouth dryness for 3 to 4 months or longer after your transplant.
-Don’t use commercial, alcohol-based mouthwashes or hydrogen peroxide.
+Don’t use store-bought, alcohol-based mouthwashes or hydrogen peroxide.
 They will dry and irritate your mouth.
 Instead, use a mild salt water rinse.
 Make it by mixing together: